automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_13/README.md

 4. **sendslackmessagesforignored (Optional):** you can disable within the LaceworkConfig via **"sendslackmessagesforignored": "false"** to not send out Slack messages for S3 buckets that are violating the policy but are ignored via the **bucketIgnoreList**.
 By default this is configured to **true**.
 Reason behind is that it is best practice to suppress S3 buckets that should not be Auto Remediated by using Tags within AWS so you can configure a Suppress rule within Lacework to simply ignore them and not create events and alerts.

-5. If you configure the **autoremediationonlyfornewviolations** equals true the Auto Remediation will only be done for new Resource Violations on S3 buckets within new Events.
+5. If you configure the **autoremediationonlyfornewviolations** equals **true** the Auto Remediation will only be done for new Resource Violations on S3 buckets within new Events.
 With that you avoid that the AutoRemedation is doing it for all (new and already existing violations) of S3 buckets.
 This doesn't have any effect if you do the AutoRemedation via Reports, as reports have no differences between new and already existing violating resources.
 By default this setting is configured equals **false**.

+6. If you configure the **sendslackstatistics** equals **true** it will send out some statistics about number of S3 buckets violating the policy, number of S3 buckets that will be remediated, number of S3 buckets that will be ignored and the total number of S3 buckets that are configured to be ignored if they are a resource of this event.

 #### Configuration of Slack Messages